Whistler Blackcomb

 Whistler Blackcomb is a ski resort located in Whistler, British Columbia, Canada.
-By many measures it is the largest ski resort in North America and has the greatest uphill lift capacity.
+By many measures, it is the largest ski resort in North America and has the greatest uphill lift capacity.
 It features the Peak 2 Peak Gondola for moving between Whistler and Blackcomb mountains at the top.
-With all of this capacity, Whistler Blackcomb is also often the busiest ski resort, often surpassing 2 million visitors a year.
+Attendance at Whistler Blackcomb often surpasses two million visitors a year.

 Whistler was originally conceived as part of a bid to win the 1968 Winter Olympics.
 Although the bid failed, construction started anyway and the resort opened for the first time in January 1966.
-Blackcomb mountain, originally a separate entity, opened for business in December 1980.
-The two resorts underwent a period of intense rivalry through the 1980s and 90s, with constant upgrades and improvements that were unseen at other resorts.
-By the mid-1990s the area was repeatedly named the best resort in many skiing magazines.
-Intrawest, the BC real estate firm that developed Blackcomb, purchased Whistler in 1997 and fully merged their operations in 2003.
+Blackcomb Mountain, originally a separate entity, opened for business in December 1980.
+The two resorts underwent a period of intense rivalry through the 1980s and 1990s, with constant upgrades and improvements that were unseen at other resorts.
+By the mid-1990s, the area was repeatedly named the best resort in many skiing magazines.
+Intrawest, the BC real estate firm that developed Blackcomb, purchased Whistler in 1997 and fully merged operations in 2003.